 Circa 1929 - Copper plated with nickel trim, the Major HOD Seagrave Special Deluxe has type E, M-style trucks, snake pull couplers and nickel plated vestibules and observation platform.

 Circa 1929 - Emerald green from the Dixie Flyer set.
 These cars are a darker green than the ones from 1928 and have black outside vestibules and snake pull couplers.

-Circa 1930 - The above car was probably sold separately.
+Circa 1930 - The above car Shows a 142 Observation and how it looked right out of box as it came from the factory with a stiff cardboard base to hold the trucks and the corrigated cardboard wrapper that sealed the car from any damage.
 The 1930 orange cars have black roofs, brass vestibules, type E, M-style trucks and the orange paint is much darker.
 In 1929 these cars came with an 1122 and is often referred to as the Halloween Set